-Figure 22: Dual LED headlight assembly before installation.
+Figure 24: Pictures of the dual LED headlight assembly before installation.

 To reduce the overall electric load on the engine, the team decided to design and install light emitting diode (LED) headlights.
 LEDs are much more energy efficient than the stock incandescent bulbs while maintaining the required 200 foot visibility limit as required by the Wisconsin Department of Natural Resources [13].
 The states of Michigan and Minnesota do not have distance visibility requirements for snowmobile headlights.
-The headlight assembly consists of two 6 volt, 3 watt LEDs connected in series combination to the wiring harness, making a total electrical load of 6 watts.
+The headlight assembly consists of two 6 volt, 3 watt LEDs connected in series combination to the wiring harness, making a total electrical load of 6 watts with the same luminescence.
 The stock incandescent bulbs use 97 watts of power at low beam.
 Therefore, using the LEDs results in a power savings of 91 watts.